PlaidCloud/website/content/en/docs/concepts/services-networking/dual-stack.md

 Services can be changed from single-stack to dual-stack and from dual-stack to single-stack.

 1. To change a Service from single-stack to dual-stack, change `.spec.ipFamilyPolicy` from `SingleStack` to `PreferDualStack` or `RequireDualStack` as desired.
-When you change this Service from single-stack to dual-stack, Kubernetes assigns the missing address family so that the Service now has IPv4 and IPv6 addresses.
+When you change this Service from single-stack to dual-stack, PlaidCloud assigns the missing address family so that the Service now has IPv4 and IPv6 addresses.

    Edit the Service specification updating the `.spec.ipFamilyPolicy` from `SingleStack` to `PreferDualStack`.